dukeofharen/httplaceholder/docs/CONFIG.md

-# Command line arguments
+# Configuration

 This page contains all command line arguments supported by HttPlaceholder.
+Configuration can be set using command line arguments and a configuration file.

-## Arguments and supported values
+## Command line arguments

 ### Input file (optional)